nikessl/Airbnb-Seattle-Data-Analysis/README.md

 I use [Anaconda](https://www.continuum.io/downloads) to do so.

 ### Project Motivation
 This project is part of the Data Science Nanodegree I am doing at Udacity.
 I chose the dataset "Seattle Airbnb Open Data" as part of a submission to apply the concepts I learned.
-The aim of the small analysis was to find out which aspects lead to high prices for flats in Seattle.
+The aim of the small analysis was to find out which aspects lead to high and low prices for appartments in Seattle.

 ### Files
 Included is the code that I wrote in python `Data Analysis.ipynb`, and the `README.md` file, that you are reading right now.